Honouring Men's Contributions: Wonderla Holidays Marks Men's Day with Special Offer

 Additionally, Wonderla extends special contests on Men’s Day where men can participate in the contest and get free tickets to Bangalore, Kochi or Hyderabad parks.

-Arun K. Chittilappilly, Managing Director of Wonderla Holidays, shared his thoughts on Men's Day, emphasizing the significance of appreciating the men who contribute significantly to everyone's lives.
+The Managing Director of Wonderla Holidays, Arun K Chittilappilly, shared his thoughts on Men's Day, emphasizing the significance of appreciating the men who contribute significantly to everyone's lives.
 “At Wonderla, our aim is to make this day truly special for all the men out there by offering deals that promise an unforgettable experience”.

-Wonderla encourages visitors to enhance their experience by pre-booking entry tickets through the convenient online portal at https://bookings.wonderla.com/.